Sunday, 1 June 2014

 Jain Mandir, decicated to Shri Atmaramji.
 (16.03.2011)

 Now question is then where is the Smadhi of Charat Singh?
 Here too, Mr Amerdeep has given a clue.
-He has given the reference of a book Umdat Ut Tawarikh and provided a link also to read this book.
-This books is official chronicles of the Maharaja.
+He has given the reference of a book Umdat Ut Tawarikh and provided a link to read this book.
+This book is the official chronicles of the Maharaja.
 The link is given below:

 http://www.panjabdigilib.org/webuser/searches/displayPageContent.jsp?ID=2892&page=1&CategoryID=1&Searched=W3GX